Fentsukyo/HackTheBoxWriteUps/README.md

 The content is divided into two main categories:
 * **Machines:** Full pentesting reports on vulnerable labs (Root/User flags).
-* **Challenges:** Solutions for specific tasks in Cryptography, Web Exploitation, Reverse Engineering, Pwn, and Misc.
+* **Challenges:** Solutions for specific tasks in Cryptography, Web Exploitation, Reverse Engineering, Pwn, Forensic and Misc.

 ## Disclaimer
 > **Important:** In compliance with Hack The Box rules, this repository **ONLY** contains write-ups for **Retired** machines and challenges.
 No active content will be spoiled here.